 Please refer to our accessibility information web page if you have any accessibility requirements.

-Please do not book or attend an appointment if you have any symptoms of coronavirus (COVID-19), if you are awaiting a test result, or if you have been contacted by NHS Test and Trace.
+Please do not book or attend an appointment if you have any symptoms of coronavirus (COVID-19), or if you are awaiting a test result.

 Please contact us to book an appointment, either via email or phone:

 We're based in the University of York Library, on the Heslington West campus.

 Please tell staff at the Library entrance that you have an appointment at the Borthwick.
 Staff will also be available to direct you to the Borthwick reception and searchroom.

 Microform records can be consulted outside of our staffed hours (see under ‘Opening Times’ for more details).
 The microform room can be accessed via the first floor landing in the Raymond Burton Library.